 Mechanisms of contact dermatitis or eczema

-Three types of dermatitis or eczema are distinguished: Allergic contact dermatitis, irritant contact dermatitis, and atopic dermatitis.
+Three major types of dermatitis or eczema are distinguished: Allergic contact dermatitis, irritant contact dermatitis, and atopic dermatitis.
 The most common external cause of contact dermatitis is contact with mild toxic agents or irritants (eg water and soaps), causing irritant contact dermatitis.
 Allergic contact dermatitis is less common than irritant contact dermatitis and reflects a contact allergy to a specific substance, such as nickel, rubber components, or perfumes (fragrances).
-Atopic dermatitis has several causes – some exogenous and some endogenous or genetic.
+Atopic dermatitis has several causes – some exogenous and some endogenous based on a genetic background.

-Eczema belongs to the most common diseases in dermatology.
+Eczema belong to the most common diseases in dermatology.
 From a pathophysiological point of view, an eczema is a non-infectious, cell-mediated inflammation of the superficial skin layers.
 It may develop spontaneously, however, often exogenous triggers are important.
 We distinguish three common subtypes: allergic or irritant contact eczema and atopic dermatitis.
-These subtypes may differ in their appearance, localisation and in their mechanisms and causes.
+The two subtypes of contact eczema may differ in their appearance, localisation and in their mechanisms and causes.
 75 to 80% of cases are caused by irritants, 20 to 25% by contact allergens.

 Allergic contact dermatitis